BizTalk Server to Azure Integration Services: How do we migrate Dynamic Ports?

 Building the Logic App Consumption Solution

 As I always say, there are many ways to achieve the same goal.
 Here I’m going to present one that I think is an elegant one.
-But depending on the requirements, or if this communication is One-way send communication (doesn’t require a response) or two-way (request-response), you will find different approaches.
+But depending on the requirements, whether this communication is One-way (no response required) or two-way (request-response), you will find different approaches.

-The solution I will present will be inspired by the SQL Server ports in BizTalk Server, where we specify what is the SQL Server, the database, authentication, and many other properties of that channel in order for us to perform that communication but also what are the operations we will be doing on that database.
+The solution I will present will be inspired by the SQL Server ports in BizTalk Server, where we specify what the SQL Server is, the database, authentication, and many other properties of that channel to perform that communication, and also what operations we will be performing on that database.

 • LA-NC-SQL-Connector-POC